erikw/eda260-enduro-team0x08/README.md

 More specifically each team had a on-site customer who wanted a time tracking system for the motorcycle race Enduro.
 In the end all the teams simulated a race and the software was tested in field.

 This is a dump form the last SVN revision and not a complete migration since the original server is down.
+However a Gource visualization of the SVN repo is available at [Vimeo](http://vimeo.com/20217811).

 Our team was prodly awarded for good code quality and usage of Object Oriented patterns.

-A Gource visualization of the SVN repo is available at [Vimeo](http://vimeo.com/20217811).

 ## Team 0x08